Healing Is Not Self-Improvement

 It does not force change.

-It creates the conditions where change emerges naturally.
+It creates conditions where change emerges naturally.

-Why Healing Must Happen in Relationship
+Healing Happens in Relationship

 Trauma that formed in relationship heals in relationship.

-This does not mean you failed by not healing alone.
-It means your nervous system learned about safety, danger, and worth with other people, and it needs new relational experiences to update those beliefs.
+It means your nervous system learned about safety, worth, and connection with other people — and it needs new relational experiences to update those beliefs.

 Therapy offers: